Tips for a lifetime logo

 Technical Specifications of Samsung Z Fold 4

 It resembles what you often find on a P.C. or tablet, with far smaller icons.
 The 7.6-inch screen is JUST large enough to make sense, and it’s a welcome addition.
-It’s an intelligent approach that lets you drag and drop an icon into a split screen view while holding the mouse button.
+It’s an intelligent approach that lets you drag and drop an icon into a split-screen view while holding the mouse button.
 In multitasking on the (relatively) tiny screen, Samsung is leagues ahead of its rivals.
-Whatever shape future foldable take, the business has laid a solid basis that will be useful.
+Whatever shape future foldable take, the business has laid a solid, helpful basis.
 Surprisingly, I’ve also discovered that I’m starting to value the little 6.2-inch front-facing screen.
-The company reminds me of the strange GEM gadget Essential unveiled just before it folded.
+The company reminds me of the strange GEM gadget Essential unveiled before it folded.

 Although it’s not as good for most things as a regular display aspect ratio, it fits well in hand, and I believe there is much possibility for innovation in this area.
 As these gadgets continue to gain popularity, I would love to see more developers design experiences just for that front screen.

-The Flip’s performance is enhanced with the Snapdragon 8 Plus Gen 1 chip, the latest Qualcomm flagship.
+The Flip’s performance is enhanced with the latest Qualcomm flagship, the Snapdragon 8 Plus Gen 1 chip.
 The Fold easily beats the Flip regarding the back-facing camera system, where Samsung continues to shine.
 Although the primary 12-megapixel sensor has been changed to a 50-megapixel one, it is still a triple-camera array.
-The switch from a 2x to a 3x telephoto is what really sets the two foldable apart.
+The switch from a 2x to a 3x telephoto sets the two foldable apart.

 That is optical zoom, and it significantly affects how the image is preserved when you zoom in closer.